Fine-TuningModelsML

 How long does Build a Reasoning Model (From Scratch) take?

-Expect roughly ~440 pages, self-paced.
+Expect roughly 440 pages across 8 chapters and 7 appendixes — roughly 25-35 hours if you run the notebooks alongside.
 Most learners work through it at their own pace.

 What will I learn from Build a Reasoning Model (From Scratch)?